arabcodingteam/arabcodingteam-drone/README.md

 esx drone to QBCore 🥴🥴😁😁

-make sure to ensure all and add item in the qb-core name it "drone"
+make sure to ensure all scripts and add item in the qb-core name it "drone"

 *